 - The ETA calculation is started:

-- For the first mission: As soon as the leg is started on a location different than the first mission location
+- For the first mission, as soon as the leg is started

-- For every next mission: As soon as the previous mission is marked as “finished”
+- For each next mission, as soon as the previous mission is marked as ‘Finished’

-- This ETA is no longer calculated as soon as the ‘next mission’ is ‘in progress’.
+- ETA is no longer calculated as soon as the next mission is ‘In progress’

-This table provides the descriptions about the information displayed for ETA.
+This table provides the descriptions about the ETA information.

 Row |